STEP Program – Manager

 Abilities/Skills: Ability to express ideas clearly to individuals and groups in oral discussions.
 Ability to deliver information appropriate to target audience.
 Ability to communicate and empathize with individuals of diverse backgrounds.
 Ability to write in a manner that is clear, concise and grammatically correct.
 Ability to make independent decisions using good judgment.
-Spanish language proficiency is strongly preferred.

 PHYSICAL DEMANDS: (sitting, standing, lifting, etc)

+Most of this position is remote/virtual due to the ongoing COVID crisis.
 The employee is primarily seated while performing the duties of the position at UWCM.
 Due to the situation with COVID, all work is conducted virtually from home.
 The hands are regularly used to write, type, keypunch and handle or feel small controls and objects.
 The employee must frequently talk and listen.
 Weights of up to 25 pounds occur (i.e. laptop computer, heavy files, computer reports, computer terminals or other regular office equipment.)
 Requirements may be modified to accommodate individuals with disabilities.